Roman Catholic

 The tension between the two sides was growing, however.
 On 25.11.1918, at the initiative of the Germ. landrat, the German 6th Company of the 148th (or 149th) Infantry Regiment from Piła entered Czarnków and occupied the post office, railway station and district office.
 This significantly worsened the situation in the city, especially since on 06.12.1918 the commander of the 6th Company demanded the dissolution of the RRŻ, recognising Czarnków as a garrison town in which only representatives of the military should exercise power.
 The RRŻ protested.
 The Polish side was divided — some believed that it was necessary to wait for further developments, the others — that it was necessary to start preparing for an uprising.
 Belonged to the latter group.
 There are reports that started to gather medical supplies.
 A „large arsenal purchased with the money of Fr Swinarski” was supposed to be gathered in his rectory.

 On 27.12.1918, the Greater Poland Uprising broke out in Poznań.
 On 03.01.1919, a secret meeting of the PRL, of which was the vice‐chairman, was held.
+Prob. then, on behalf of the PRL, signed a proclamation calling on the Germ. landrat (Eng. district administrator) to resign and leave for Germany.
 The nomination of the commander of the armed forces of the western–northern district of the Noteć insurgent units was accepted.
 The next day, a meeting of the RRŻ was held, at which its chairman, and at the same time a member of the PRL, Stanislav Grupiński, read an alleged telegram from Poznań, which informed about the approach of a 30,000‐strong insurgent army to Czarnków.
 Nothing of the sort happened, but the RRŻ immediately passed a resolution of no objection to the possible occupation of the city.
 The German 6th Company, after obtaining a guarantee of safety for the soldiers, surrendered its weapons, left its equipment and left Czarnków.
-The next day, 05.01.1920, a small insurgent unit and local Polish groups occupied the railway station, the post office and offices, disarmed the Germans policemen and forced the mayor and the Germ. landrat to resign.
-The Germans, outraged by the ruse, reacted after a few days, on 08.01.1920, when most of the Polish insurgent units had already left Czarnków and headed for the endangered Chodzież, and fighting broke out in the town.
-At that time, led prayers for freedom in the collegiate church.
-The town remained in Polish hands.
+The next day, 05.01.1919, a small insurgent unit and local Polish groups occupied the railway station, the post office and offices, disarmed the Germans policemen and forced the mayor and the Germ. landrat to resign.
+The Germans, outraged by the ruse, reacted after a few days, on 08.01.1919, when most of the Polish insurgent units had already left Czarnków and headed for the endangered Chodzież, and fighting broke out in the town.
+Did not leave the rectory supporting the defenders, and in the collegiate church led prayers for freedom.
+The church was fired at with a machine gun and two grenades, which caused damage to the roof.
+The Catholic House and the rectory were also damaged.
+But the city remained in Polish hands.

 The Noteć became the de facto border river, separating both sides.
 And although fighting took place in the area on 02‐13.02.1919, Czarnków remained Polish.
 This was the situation on 16.02.1919, when an armistice was signed in Trier, enforced by the victorious Entente states, under which the Polish insurgent Greater Poland Army was recognized as an allied army and a border was set, the crossing of which „German troops were forbidden” to cross, leaving a large part of Greater Poland outside their influence.
 However, it was not until the Treaty of Versailles, concluded on 28.06.1919, that Greater Poland, including Czarnków, was formally awarded to Poland.
 Officially became part of Poland on 10.01.1920, after the ratification of the treaty by all contracting parties.